learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 ```

 We stored our API endpoint URL in a constant at the top of our class.
-Then, we have a `get_programs` method that uses the NET::HTTP library to send an HTTP request from our program.
-NET::HTTP is a Ruby library that allows your program or application to send HTTP requests.
-We require it at the top of our file.
+Then, we have a `get_programs` method that uses the `NET::HTTP` library to send an HTTP request from our program. `NET::HTTP` is a Ruby library that allows your program or application to send HTTP requests.
+We require it at the top of our file with the `require` statement.
 We also require the URI library which helps Ruby to handle URIs.
 Don't worry too much about NET::HTTP and URI right now.
 We'll learn more about them later.
 For now, just focus on getting a basic understanding of and exposure to the tools we can use to request data from an API from an application.

+**A Note on Requirements:** We can use 'require' statements to include libraries of code in our own programs.
+We can require libraries like `NET::HTTP`, or we can require gems, like Pry.

 Now, in your terminal in the directory of this lab, run `ruby nyc_api.rb`.
 It should output the JSON response from the NYC Open Data API!